 In 2020, more than 41 million prescriptions for opioids were filled in the United States.
 That’s enough to give every adult in America their own bottle of pills.
 The over-prescription of opioids has led to a national crisis.
 The misuse of and addiction to opioids—including prescription pain relievers, heroin, and synthetic opioids such as fentanyl—is a serious problem that affects public health as well as social and economic welfare.
 Among the most potent and most prescribed medications are oxycodone and Oxycontin.
 The abuse rate of OxyContin and oxycodone continues to skyrocket alongside other opioids.

 Northpoint Seattle is committed to helping those struggling with addiction get the treatment they need to recover.
-Our recovery specialists tailor our OxyContin addiction treatment program to meet each patient’s needs.
-If you or someone you know is struggling with opioid addiction, call 425.414.3530 to learn more about our programs to start on the road to recovery today.
+Our recovery specialists tailor our prescription drug addiction treatment program to meet each patient’s needs.
+If you or someone you know is struggling with opioid addiction, finding help can be lifesaving.
+Don’t wait; call 425.414.3530 to learn more about our programs to start on the road to recovery today.

 What Are Oxycodone and OxyContin?